sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(semicolonOrNot()).toEqual({semi: "colon" }) -->

-I prefer not to overload my brain with such questions and alway use semicolons.
+I prefer not to overload my brain with such questions and always use semicolons.

 Luckily, semicolonless JavaScript projects are far less common now than they used to be some ten years ago.